Australian Animals Australia's Native and Introduced Wild Animals

 Until Europeans came there were no hoofed animals (like horses, cattle, goats, deer etc.) in Australia.

-Many native animals are now close to extinction
+Many native animals of Australia are close to extinction

-According to the Australian Depart of the Environment's List of Threatened Fauna many Australian native animals are endangered and threatened with extinction.
-Foe example ; the Koala is listed as vulnerable , the Cassowary as endangered and the Gouldin Finch as critical.
+According to the Australian Depart of the Environment's Endanged Australian Animals List many Australian native animals are endangered and threatened with extinction.
+For example; even the cuddly Koala is listed as vulnerable , the Cassowary as endangered and the Gouldin Finch as critical.
 Below is a list of endangered native australian animals.

-Many native animals became extinct since humans arrived
+Many native animals of Australia became extinct since humans arrived

 Since the arrival of European settlers in 1776 Australia has lost: